YongMing11/transaction-history-module/README.md

 ## Description

-This repository contains the setup instructions for the Digital Bank project.
+This repository contains the setup instructions for the Digital Bank project (Frontend).

 1. **Clone the Repository:**
     ```bash